crpietschmann/portfolio/_posts/2010-11-30-bing-maps-ajax-7-adding-infobox-support-via-extension-to-microsoftmaps.markdown

 **Pushpin.setInfoBox(infobox)

-    <br />**This method is used to set a specific InfoBox to be show for the Pushpin.
+**This method is used to set a specific InfoBox to be show for the Pushpin.

 **Pushpin.removeInfoBox()

-    <br />**This method is used to remove a previously added InfoBox from the Pushpin.
+**This method is used to remove a previously added InfoBox from the Pushpin.

 <h3>InfoBox Method Reference</h3>